rkdawenterprises/brief4ijidea_common/README.md

 I don't believe there is a high demand for Brief emulation anywhere.
 Regardless, I have always really liked the Brief key assignments and feature set and I try and set it up in any editor I use.
 So if you are/were also into Brief, I hope you enjoy using this.

 One of the goals of this project was to have minimal functional effect on the IntelliJ IDEA &quot;Editor Text Document&quot; editor.
 So this is by no means a perfect example of the Brief editor, and it's a little quirky at times, mainly because it is limited by the API and architecture of the existing editor.
 I try to note any deviations in the command descriptions, at least, deviations from the limited documentation and knowledge I have.
 I have also added some commands as documented above.
-You can, of course, disable any key bindings and/or set them back to default in the <kbd>settings</kbd>-&gt;<kbd>keyboard shortcuts</kbd>.
+You can, of course, disable any key bindings and/or set them back to default with

+<kbd>settings</kbd>-&gt;<kbd>keyboard shortcuts</kbd>

+in the menus.

 BTW, I don't have a working example of Brief, just the old documentation.
 Feel free to let me know if I have implemented something improperly.
 Also, I did not try to emulate all of Brief's functionality.
 This is most certainly a subset.

 ---
-##License
+## License
 Copyright 2019-2022 RKDAW Enterprises and Ralph Williamson

 Licensed under the Apache License, Version 2.0 (the "License"); You may not use this file except in compliance with the License.